-Rodrigo Cortes – the man behind the Buried (2010) – brings his second English title to the screen with Red Lights (2012) starring Cillian Murphy, Sigourney Weaver, and Robert DeNiro.
-The narrative follows a pair of psychologists (Murphy & Weaver), who solve issues of the supernatural in a professional manner on behalf of a prestigious US University.
+Rodrigo Cortés – the man behind the Buried (2010) – brings his second English title to the screen with Red Lights (2012) starring Cillian Murphy, Sigourney Weaver (Alien), and Robert De Niro.
+The narrative follows a pair of psychologists (Murphy and Weaver), who solve issues of the supernatural in a professional manner on behalf of a prestigious US University.
 Upon the resurfacing of a renowned psychic (DeNiro), the pair take steps to investigate him.
-So, was it any good?

-In short, it was poor.
-DeNiro wasn’t at all convincing in his role, and whilst Cillian Murphy and Sigourney Weaver performed sufficiently, the rest of the supporting cast was not at all good enough for any major cinematic release.
-In truth, they weren’t helped by what was poor direction and cinematography, and the film did nothing to shine any of them – other than Murphy – in a positive light.
+Robert De Niro (Goodfellas; The Irishman) isn’t at all convincing in his role, and whilst Cillian Murphy and Sigourney Weaver performed sufficiently, the rest of the supporting cast was not at all good enough for any major cinematic release.
+In truth, they weren’t helped by what was poor direction and cinematography, and the film did nothing to shine any of them in a positive light.

 In conclusion, from top to bottom, in every aspect of the filmmaking, this was a poor film.
 This is the proof that an ensemble cast doesn’t always equal a good movie.